 Put simply, monoblock amplifiers can be used to amplify any single channel in an audio system.

-If there’s only one audio channel (a mono signal), then only one monoblock amplifier is needed.
+Only one monoblock amplifier is needed if there's only one audio channel (a mono signal).
 If there are two channels, like in a stereo recording, we would need two monoblock amplifiers (or a stereo amplifier).

 Let's discuss the basic situations where monoblock amplifiers tend to be used.
 These applications are: